Arbitration practitioners today argue their cases all over the world. More than ever, they act for parties from every conceivable jurisdiction.

 Know your tribunal

 Where an arbitration involves arbitrators and advocates from different cultures, issues may arise from the inevitable differences in communication methods, meaning of communications, mental interpretations and behavioural expectations.
-For example, ex parte communications with arbitrators are generally prohibited in Western countries, but it is not uncommon in jurisdictions such as China, where an arbitrator may also take on the role of a mediator in the same dispute.The Hong Kong Court of Appeal had granted leave to enforce a China-seated award (and dismissed a challenge on grounds of bias) where an arbitrator conducted mediation over a private dinner with (and paid for by) one party in the absence of the other, on the basis that such a practice was found to be acceptable by the courts of the arbitral seat.
-Differences can even be seen from something as seemingly minor as deciding how long the tribunal should sit for a day or perhaps on which days to sit.
-For instance, considerable deference should be made to avoid a hearing over noon on a Friday where one of the arbitrators is a Muslim.
-Equally, a hearing over the Ramadan month should perhaps also be avoided, where possible.
-Similar caution should be borne in mind when scheduling hearings close to major festivals in Asian countries, for instance, the Golden Week in China or the Lebaran festival in Indonesia.
+For example, ex parte communications with arbitrators are generally prohibited in Western countries, but it is not uncommon in jurisdictions such as China, where an arbitrator may also take on the role of a mediator in the same dispute.The Hong Kong Court of Appeal had granted leave to enforce a China-seated award (and dismissed a challenge on grounds of bias) where an arbitrator conducted mediation during a private dinner with (and paid for by) one party in the absence of the other, on the basis that such a practice was found to be acceptable by the courts of the arbitral seat.
+Differences can even be seen from something as seemingly minor as deciding how long the tribunal should sit on a particular day or perhaps on which days to sit.
+For instance, considerable deference should be made to avoid a hearing over noon on a Friday if one of the arbitrators is a Muslim.
+Equally, a hearing during the month of Ramadan should perhaps also be avoided, where possible.
+Similar caution should be exercised when scheduling hearings close to major festivals in Asian countries, for instance, the Golden Week in China or the Lebaran festival in Indonesia.

 Accordingly, effective arbitration advocacy starts with getting to know the members that make up the tribunal and understanding their likely attitudes and beliefs, and how these attitudes and beliefs might be changed if necessary.
 With this understanding, an advocate can frame his or her arguments and develop a targeted presentation of the case that will resonate with the tribunal members and motivate them to decide in his or her favour.For instance, a retired Asian judge from a more formal national court structure sitting as an arbitrator may be more comfortable conducting proceedings in a manner not too dissimilar to his or her former environs.
 A good advocate must therefore be prepared for such cultural differences, which perhaps may not represent the international norms that he or she is used to.